 Our decisions are ours despite being social creatures and our minds being to some extent cultural creations.
 In small, ancient tribal societies, people were more uniform in their attitudes than they are in today's huge and diverse societies of millions.
 Today we choose whether to adhere to the faith of our parents or some other faith or no faith at all.
 And we have a greater freedom to be different than have peoples of numerous centuries past.
 Neighbors tend to leave neighbors to their religious and other preferences so long as it does not intrude on their lives.

-In early authoritarian societies community absolutes were established regarding sexual acts, property and religious worship.
+In some authoritarian societies community absolutes were established regarding sexual acts, property and religious worship.
 Property owners wanted their ownership protected.
 Women were the property of men.
 And monotheists contributed to enforcing the moral certainties of their faith.
 In ancient times adultery was punished by stoning to death.
 It still exists in some tribal Islamic societies where what they know of Western freedoms are derided as godlessness.
 During the Middle Ages in Europe, authoritarianism gave rise to the burning of people at the stake and the murderous crusades against heretics.
 It gave rise to Ferdinand and Isabella and their Inquisitor General, Torquemada, and it gave rise to the Dominican priest of Florence Italy, Savonarola.
 And all of this was the morality of that time.

 In modern societies are cultural traditions that outline what is ethical and what is not.
 These cultural traditions give to some of us a vision of morality as a means to personal salvation.
 Some of us believe that it is not proper for a man and woman to live together without having been married by their Church, or the state.
 Some of us believe that it is not proper for a married person to have sexual relations other than with one's spouse – a view that was not common among Europe's aristocracy, including its kings, or presidents Roosevelt and Kennedy.